 - 1. The following villages are identified as Rural Centres:

 - a.
 Cambourne

 - b.
 Cottenham

 - c.
 Great Shelford and Stapleford

 - d.
 Histon and Impington

 - e.
 Sawston

-- 2. Development and redevelopment without any limit on individual scheme size will be permitted within the development frameworks of Rural Centres, as defined on the Policies Map, provided that adequate services, facilities and infrastructure are available or can be made available as a result of the development.
+- Development and redevelopment without any limit on individual scheme size will be permitted within the development frameworks of Rural Centres, as defined on the Policies Map, provided that adequate services, facilities and infrastructure are available or can be made available as a result of the development.

-- 2.52 Rural Centres are the largest, most sustainable villages of the district.
-They have good access to a secondary school (either within the village or accessible by good public transport), employment opportunities, a variety of services and facilities and have good public transport services to Cambridge or a market town.
-They perform a function in serving not only the population within the rural centre but also a rural hinterland of smaller villages.

-- 2.53 Future development will comprise development and redevelopment within the village frameworks.
-Since the Rural Centres comprise the most sustainable villages in South Cambridgeshire there is no strategic constraint on the amount of development or redevelopment of land for housing that can come forward within the development frameworks, provided that the proposals are in accordance with the policies in the Plan. - 2.54 Sites for new housing development have been identified as extensions to Cambourne, Histon & Impington and Sawston and the development frameworks have been drawn to include those sites.
+- 2.55 Rural Centres are the largest, most sustainable villages of the district.
+They have good access to a secondary school (either within the village or accessible by good public transport), employment opportunities, a variety of services and facilities and have good public transport services to Cambridge or a market town. - 2.56 Future development will comprise development and redevelopment within the village frameworks.
+Since the Rural Centres comprise the most sustainable villages in South Cambridgeshire there is no strategic constraint on the amount of development or redevelopment of land for housing that can come forward within the development frameworks, provided that the proposals are in accordance with the policies in the Plan. - 2.57 Sites for new housing development have been identified as extensions to Cambourne, Histon & Impington and Sawston and the development frameworks have been drawn to include those sites. - 2.58 For the purposes of village classification and related Local Plan policies, part of Pampisford parish west of London Road on the southern end of Sawston will be treated as if part of the Rural Centre of Sawston.
+It is therefore included within the Sawston development framework boundary and shown on the Sawston Inset of the Policies Map.
+It is shown as an area covered by another map on the Pampisford Inset of the Policies Map.
+It remains part of Pampisford parish.